Chase Freedom Unlimited® Review

 With the Chase Freedom Unlimited®, you earn:

-- 5% on travel purchased through Chase Ultimate Rewards (Chase’s travel portal)
+- 5% on travel purchased through Chase Travel℠

 - 3% on dining at restaurants (including takeout and eligible delivery apps)